hyosung11/Launch-School/Courses/JS109/glossary.md

 }
 ```

 The function `greeter()` is a function expression, and NOT a function declaration.
-This is because the `greeter()` function is preceded by the keyword 'return'
+This is because the `greeter()` function is preceded by the keyword 'return'.

 ```js
 let greetPeople = function () { // space after function keyword not required